jayedrashid/React-Jumpstart/README.md

 ## useEffect Dependencies

-Using useEffect Dependencies to stop rerenders by Dependency array which is passed inside useEffect function as a second argument
+Using useEffect Dependencies to stop rerenders by Dependency array which is passed inside useEffect function as a second argument.

-You don't alway want to run a function after every single renders, maybe a only a certain renders.
-To do that we can use something called dependency array.
+You don't always want to run a function after every single renders, maybe only a certain render.
+To do that we can use something called 'dependency array'.
 This is basically an array that we can pass into an useEffect hook as an second argument.
 This hook only runs the function after the first initial render.
 Thereafter if the state changes it won't run the function again.
 It only runs it once.

 ```sh
 useEffect(() => {